About State Court

 Leadership Focused on Fairness and Access

-Presiding over the State Court of Effingham County is The Honorable Melissa M. Calhoun, who brings more than 35 years of legal experience and a deep commitment to public service.
+Presiding over the State Court of Effingham County is the Honorable Melissa M. Calhoun, who brings more than 35 years of legal experience and a deep commitment to public service.
 Her distinguished career includes work in both civil and criminal litigation across multiple states, and she is currently licensed to practice law in Georgia.

 Judge Calhoun believes that court should be a place of respect, fairness, and education—not fear.
 She is dedicated to ensuring that every individual who enters her courtroom, whether as a litigant, juror, witness, or spectator, is treated with dignity and has a clear understanding of the legal process.